Tallit Gadol - Traditional Jewish Prayer Shawl

 Tallit in Bible

 The Torah commands them twice in regards to affixing fringes to their garments.
-First G-d advises Moses to command the children of Israel to make for themselves fringes on the sides of their clothing, all through their ages, and they must affix a tekhelet thread on the fringe of each corner.
+First G-d advises Moses to command the children of Israel to make for themselves fringes on the sides of their clothing, all through their ages, and they must affix a tekhelet thread on the strings of each corner.

 G-d pointed out the reasons why they should wear the fringes: